 This is frustrating for learners.
-So when it’s question time, both the frustration and the built-up pressure to try to learn something relevant, turn Q&A’s into the crazy spouting pressure release valve phenomenon that panels are notorious for.
+So when it’s question time, both the frustration and the built-up pressure to try to learn something relevant, turn Q&A’s into a different phenomenon - a spouting pressure release for unanswered questions and self-expression.
 The problem isn’t the audience, it’s that they haven’t been given a voice except for a short question right at the end, but by then the panel topics have diverged far from the what's relevant to the audience.

-How do panels score on the PLP?
-Well, they fail to make a mark on Hyper-Connectivity, because they don’t facilitate the creation of relationships with the learners (Level 0, sorry).
+How do panels score on the ARC?
+Well, they fail to make a mark on Connectivity, because they don’t facilitate the creation of relationships with the learners (Level 0, sorry).

 Do the learners have the opportunity to specify the topics of discussion, other than asking a question?
 Does the learner have any say in how to interact with the expert?
 No to both, hence zero’s all around for Responsiveness (Ignorant), and Agency (No Agency).

-Targeted calibration on questions learners create more engagement.
+Targeted calibration on questions that learners have create more engagement.
 Could you find specific challenges amongst them to be discussed by the panel?
-Did it start with any attempt to assess their learning goals, or even understand why they are in that particular room?

 If you’ve ever had the opportunity to experience a conference of thousands or tens of thousands of people, you’ve probably left with a sense of awe or excitement.
 Large conferences are a unique type of learning experience because of who you can meet.
 They attract a broad, diverse group of people with some common interest.
 The potential is in the people you meet, who you’d probably never discover otherwise.